 - Overhead cable trays

 - Advanced climate control, including cooling and humidity management

 - Electrical grounding

-Colocated server housing can also be used as a risk mitigation strategy.
+Colocated server hosting can also be used as a risk mitigation strategy.

-By entering into long-term, fixed-price contracts with colocation service providers, small and medium-sized business can ensure predictable data center expenses, greatly reducing their exposure to financial risk.
+By entering into long-term, fixed-price contracts with colocation service providers, small and medium-sized businesses can ensure predictable data center expenses, greatly reducing their exposure to financial risk.

 The biggest downside to colocation hosting is distance.
 There are times when direct, physical access to server equipment is needed.
 Depending on the location and volume of work, this can translate into travel costs and no small amount of aggravation.

 Moreover, at a certain point, the economies of scale tip back in favor of building your own data center.
 If a large volume of servers will be needed for an extended or indefinite period of time, it may simply be more cost effective to house servers on company property.

 There is also a certain amount of price risk involved.
 Several commodity pricing factors are included in the price of colocation hosting packages, including the cost of electricity and internet bandwidth.